Rangers vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has picked up at least one hit in two straight games.
-During his last five outings he is batting .217 with two doubles, two home runs, a walk and three RBI.
+- Robert heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .238 with a double, two home runs, a walk and three RBI.

 Robert Recent Games